The aerial view of Big Sable Point features Hamlin Lake, Ludington State Park, and Big Sable Point Lighthouse on Lake Michigan.

 The Sable Points Lighthouse Keepers Association is in the midst of a fund drive to repair the lighthouse.
 “Leave a Print in the Sand” hopes to raise $250,000 to make major repairs, including repair of rusted sections, painting the tower, replacing both the roof and more than 700 original bricks.

 You can purchase a Trex board that will be used in the new walkway around Big Sable Point Lighthouse.
 Each engraved board costs $100 and allows 25 characters on one line.
 If you’re interested in helping with this project, visit the SPLKA office in downtown Ludington’s Center for the Arts, or go to splka.org.
 The Sable Points Lighthouse Keepers Association maintains the Big Sable Point Lighthouse, north of Ludington State Park.

-The lighthouse is open for tours daily 10am-5pm from early May to late October.
-May 10-October 24, 2021.
+The lighthouse is open for tours daily 10am-5pm from May 27th to October 30th, 2022.
 You can climb to the top, or visit the gift shop, located in the original Keeper’s Quarters.
 Lighthouse in the Dunes Field Trips are available by registering in advance with Alan Wernette, State Park Naturalist, at (231) 843-9261.
 Or you can e-mail Alan at Wernettea@michigan.gov.

 Lighthouse History & Facts